Drummer05/Employee_Attrition/README.md

 1. **Job Satisfaction is Paramount:** Our analysis underscores that job satisfaction plays a pivotal role in employee attrition.
 A substantial portion of departing employees reported low job satisfaction, making it the primary contributor to attrition.

-2. **Work-Life Balance Matters:** Employees struggling with an unfavorable work-life balance were more likely to leave.
-This highlights the importance of fostering a healthy balance between work and personal life.
+2. **Environmental Satisfaction Matters:** Based on the data, employees who find their work environment unsatisfactory were more likely to leave. a subtantial portion of employees who left the company reported low and medium environmental satisfaction.

 3. **Stagnation and Promotions:** Employees who haven't received promotions in several years were more inclined to seek opportunities elsewhere.
 Recognizing and rewarding employee growth and contributions can significantly improve retention.